Gabriel-0110/unifiedtech/docs/SMS_Privacy_Policy.md

 ## 21. Effective Date and Governing Law

-This SMS Privacy Policy is effective as of September 4, 2025, and is governed by the laws of New York State and applicable federal law.
+This SMS Privacy Policy is effective as of December 13, 2025, and is governed by the laws of New York State and applicable federal law.

 ---

-**Document Version:** 1.0
+**Document Version:** 1.1
-**Last Review Date:** September 4, 2025
+**Last Review Date:** December 13, 2025
-**Next Review Date:** March 4, 2026
+**Next Review Date:** June 13, 2026